-Cyber Risk is considered one of the risks to monitor closely by the Company and one of the key topic for the Board and management.
-While the Board and management are conscious that the run off status of the Company does not reduce the exposure to Cyber Risk and despite this status could lead to a more simplified cyber environment over time, the risk is monitored in a proportionate and efficient manner through the effective oversight of the outsourcing arrangements where the Company data are exposed and potentially through ad-hoc review such Internal Audit mission.
-Although the exposure to Cyber Risk is not significant, CEL still has to ensure that the security of the data and overall IT infrastructure is appropriate and tailored to the nature and complexity of the Company, keeping into account the outsourced business model and, as at March 2022, the evolution of the situation in Ukraine.
-In fact, a higher incidence of cyber risk is expected to emerge at global level as a result of this.
+Cyber Risk is considered one of the risks to monitor closely by the Company and one of the key topics for the Board and management.
+While the Board and management are conscious that the run-off status of the Company does not reduce the exposure to Cyber Risk, the risk is monitored in a proportionate and efficient manner through the effective oversight of the outsourcing arrangements where the Company data are exposed and potentially through ad-hoc review such as Internal Audit.
+The Company is moving to a more simplified cyber environment over time, by taking actions such as the termination of the agreement in place with the Italian outsourcing partner in Q4 2021, which was no longer required.

+Although the exposure to Cyber Risk is not significant, CEL still has to ensure that the security of the data and overall IT infrastructure is appropriate and tailored to the nature and complexity of the Company, taking into account the outsourced business model and the ongoing war in Ukraine which is expected to cause a higher incidence of cyber risk to emerge at global level.
 Prudentially, Cyber Risk has moved up in the Company's top risk over the reporting period.
 However, this is not considered a significant risk for CEL and the IT service providers used by the Company are considered to have adequate security arrangements in place.